 The liquid fill and vapor return valves do not access the bottom of the tank and therefore cannot be used to off-load an up-righted nurse tank because they access the vapor space only.
 When the nurse tank is on its side these valves will access liquid and may be used unless the excess flow valves close.

-3 Pressure Gauge
+Pressure Gauge (#3 in diagram)

 Nurse tanks will have a pressure gauge that reads from 0 to 400 pounds per square inch or psi.
 Internal tank pressure is affected by ammonia temperature and quantity in tank.
 Pressures can be as high as 200 psi when liquid ammonia reaches 100°F. (See “Chemical and Physical Properties”)